 - Don’t Expect Them to Protect Your Valuables

-English Creams Are Still Golden Retrievers
+English Golden Retrievers Are Still Golden Retrievers

-If you want to get technical about it, the English Cream is bred to British Kennel Club standards, while the American Golden Retriever is bred to American Kennel Club standards.
+If you want to get technical about it, the English Cream Golden Retriever is bred to British Kennel Club standards, while the American Golden Retriever is bred to American Kennel Club standards.
 The Golden Retriever was first AKC registered in 1925 and the English Cream was first accepted beginning in 1936.
 If you have ever watched an AKC dog show, you have never seen an English Cream competing.
 That’s because the AKC only recognizes dark golden, like my Taylor, Golden, like my Cassie and light golden, like my Tyler.

 Left to right Koda, Taylor and Jake.
 English Creams differ in appearance from American Goldens not only in color, but in other features.